abhishekagarwalnpl/QHAL-copy/specs/index.rst

 This joint project's commitment is to implement applications that require the fastest classical/quantum interaction, such as measurement and control-based applications and error correction.
-The operating system for quantum computers Deltaflow.OS, which will be developed within the ISCF NISQ.OS project builds on this open HAL specification.
+Deltaflow.OS, the operating system for quantum computers which will be developed within the ISCF NISQ.OS project, builds on this open HAL specification.

-The HAL is to be an open standard which other parties can also build on.
+The HAL is to be an open standard on which other parties can also build.
 One aim of the ISCF project is to engage in international standardisation efforts with this HAL.